This post contains links that we may earn a small commission for at no cost to you read more

 - Monitor Your Heart Rate (HR) – To burn fat quickly, you should target 70%-85% of your maximum HR for at least 20 minutes.
 To find your maximum HR: subtract your age from 220.
 (For example, if you are 35, your maximum HR is: 220 – 35 = 185 beats per minute.)
 To burn fat, you should maintain your target HR, which is: 185 x 70% = 130 beats per minute for at least 20 minutes.

-How much fat you will burn will depend on your weight and the intensity of your workout.
+How much fat you will burn will depend on your weight, the intensity of your workout, your food intake, and other factors.
 A person who weighs 155 pounds (70 kg) who works out with moderate intensity for one hour will burn 500 calories!

 Rowing is a low-impact workout that is safe and healthy for all ages and all fitness levels.
-Even beginners will find that rowing is fun and easy to perform.
+Even beginners will find that rowing is fun and easy to perform – to learn what is a good rowing pace for a beginner rower – Click Here!

 Frequently Asked Questions

-Q: How long should you workout on a rowing machine?
+4. How long should you work out on a rowing machine?